fbpic/fbpic/CONTRIBUTING.md

   ```
   (Be patient: the tests can take approx. 5 min.)

-- Push the changes to your personal copy on Bitbucket
+- Push the changes to your personal copy on Github
 ```
 git push -u origin <NewBranchName>
 ```